basham/rivet-icons-webpack-react/README.md

 import 'react-dom/umd/react-dom.production.min.js?asset'
 ```

 Resource queries provide a hook for Webpack to apply specific rules to the given import.
-The `?asset` query is a custom [Module Rule](https://webpack.js.org/configuration/module/#rule) that will copy the imported file to a `assets` folder in the out folder.
+The `?asset` query is a custom [Module Rule](https://webpack.js.org/configuration/module/#rule) that will copy the imported file to an `assets` folder in the out folder.

 ```js
 // webpack.config.js